 We regret that we have no low-cost treatment available currently, but we are helping to sponsor Sage and Spoon, a support group that is specifically for Black, Indigenous, People of Color (BIPoC) who are struggling with disordered eating.

-- Our masters level therapists (Ms. Wright and Ms. Hersh) charge $125 per 60-minute session.
+- Our masters level therapists (Ms. Wright and Ms. Hersh) charge $160 for an initial session and $140 per each 55-minute follow up session.

 Checks and cash are preferred.
 Major credit cards including Visa, MasterCard, and Discover, and Paypal are accepted for patients not using insurance.

 Payment is due at the time of your appointment.

 Once you have scheduled an appointment, you will be expected to pay for it unless you provide 24 hours advance notice of cancellation.
 You will be charged for no-shows and for appointments canceled with less than 24-hours notice.
 Insurance will not cover missed sessions and you will be responsible for the full fee, not just the co-pay.

 Please feel free to discuss any billing or payment matters with us.